smartblocks/smartblocks/README.md

 Then you can start the web app to see if the install worked :

-    smartblocks start [mode]
+    smartblocks start

+You can add a mode to that command.
 The default mode is 'local', and makes your app run on the port 3000.
 The other modes are : 'staging' (4000) and 'production' (5000)

 You should see something like this in the console :